 Nurses of all levels can benefit from wound care education.
 WoundEducators.com offers wound care courses geared towards your specific level of education:

-- CNAs/MAs– certified nursing assistants and medical assistants can take the basic wound care certification course, which will prepare you for national certification.
-CNAs, Nursing Assistants and Medical Assistants with at least three years of wound care experience are eligible to take the national wound care certification examination.
+• CNAs/MAs– certified nursing assistants and medical assistants can take the CNA wound care certification course or the MA course, which will prepare you for national certification.
+CNAs, Nursing Assistants and Medical Assistants with at least three years of wound care experience are eligible to take the CWCA® national wound care certification examination.
+CNAs or MAs without 3 years of experience can alternately start with their WCC® certification

-- LPNs/LVNs– the basic wound care certification course for LPNs and LVNs prepares you for national certification in wound care management.
-LPNs and LVNs with three years of clinical experience and at least a high school diploma are eligible to take the national wound care certification examination.
+• LPNs/LVNs– the basic wound care certification course for LPNs and LVNs prepares you for national certification in wound care management.
+LPNs and LVNs with three years of clinical experience and at least a high school diploma are eligible to take the national CWCA® wound care certification examination.
+Any LPN who hasn’t quite built up the experience needed for the CWCA can opt for the WCC® certification instead.

-- BSNs/NPs– nurses with a bachelor’s degree and nurse practitioners can take WoundEducator’s advanced wound care certification course.
-BSNs and NPs with either a Bachelors, Doctoral or Master’s degree in a life sciences-related field and who have three or more years of clinical wound care experience are eligible to take the national wound certification examination.
+• BSNs/NPs– nurses with a bachelor’s degree and nurse practitioners can take WoundEducator’s BSN wound care certification course or the Nurse Practitioner wound certification course.
+BSNs and NPs with either a Bachelors, Doctoral or Master’s degree in a life sciences-related field and who have three or more years of clinical wound care experience are eligible to take the CWS® national wound certification examination.